HIP-infrastructure/HIP-infrastructure.github.io/README.md

 make html
 ```

-#### Publish
+#### Publish the documentation

-In order to publish your edits, you need push your local version of the documentation to the [remote repository](https://github.com/HIP-infrastructure/HIP-infrastructure.github.io):
+In order to publish your edits, you need to push your local version of the documentation to the [remote repository](https://github.com/HIP-infrastructure/HIP-infrastructure.github.io):

 ```bash
 cd ..